Mamunul Islam

-Mamunul Islam Mamun (মামুনুল ইসলাম; born 12 December 1988) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Football League club Fortis and also played for the Bangladesh national football team from 2009 to 2020 and was captain from 2013 to 2016.
+Mamunul Islam Mamun (মামুনুল ইসলাম; born 12 December 1988) is a former Bangladeshi professional footballer who played as a midfielder for Bangladesh Football League club Fortis and also played for the Bangladesh national football team from 2009 to 2020 and was captain from 2013 to 2016.

 He has won five league titles with three clubs.
 Mamunul started his career at Brothers Union as a central midfielder.
 After spending three seasons, he moved to Abahani Limited Dhaka in 2008–09 season and became league champion with Sky Blue Brigade.
 He joined Mohammedan SC Dhaka the following season.
 For the 2010–11 season, Mamunul moved to Sheikh Jamal Dhanmondi Club and won his second league title.
 Leaving Sheikh Jamal Dhanmondi Club after the 2011–12 season, he played the next season for Muktijoddha Sangsad KC.
 Then he joined Sheikh Russel KC and won his third league title.
 In the 2013–14 season, he returned to Sheikh Jamal Dhanmondi Club and won two more league titles in the 2013-14 and 2014–15 seasons.
 In the middle of this quest, Atletico de Kolkata signed Mamunul on loan from Sheikh Jamal Dhanmondi Club to play the inaugural season of Indian Super League.
 After returning to Sheikh Jamal Dhanmondi Club, later he joined his hometown club Chittagong Abahani Limited for a record transfer fee in 2016.
 After spending two seasons there, the midfielder returned to Abahani Limited Dhaka in 2018.
 On 6 September 2020, he announced his retirement from international football.